chessapig/chessapig.github.io/_posts/blog/2024-01-14-spherical-sticks.md

 **My main suggestion:** Pre-bend the sticks!

-I don't know to do that.
+I don't know the best way to do that.
 One way is to build the thing and leave it overnight like I did, but thats the chicken and egg paradox.
 You're clever though, I'm sure you'll figure something out.

 </div>